By Santi, Head Van Engineer, January 19, 2026

 What good service records look like (intervals, major repairs)

-Good records are stamped entries with shop contact info, date, mileage, and a clear description of work performed.
-Regular oil changes, documented DPF servicing, and scheduled transmission services build confidence.
-Original receipts are preferable to photocopies.
+Good records are stamped entries with shop contact info, date, miles, and a clear note of work done.
+Regular oil changes, recorded DPF service, and planned transmission work build confidence.
+Original receipts are better than photocopies.

 How to spot gaps, forged receipts and red flags